noi-techpark/beacon-gamification-app/README.md

 We're also using https://github.com/IjzerenHein/react-native-shared-element for some transitions between screens.
 Other libraries are pretty common for react-native enviroment, we have lottie for some animation (you can find jsons inside animation folder), some lodash for utilities and others.

-All code is written using functional component and hooks, new feature release in React 16.9!
+All code is written using functional component and hooks, new feature released in React 16.9!
+We're also using patch-package to manage some fixes to open source libraries.
+There is postinstall command already configured, so you'll use it when you do yarn install.

 ### Release